 A history of Rome from the regal period to the Republic to the collapse of the Empire with specific emphasis devoted to the following topics: political institutions, social structure, economics, urbanism, warfare, the conflict between paganism and Christianity, the crisis of the Republic, the formation of the Principate, and the evolution of the Roman state.
-Spring 2019
+Prerequisite: HIS 2315 with a grade of C or higher (waived for non-history majors).
+Spring, even